-Systems advocacy refers to concerted action by the P&A agency to promote and effectuate changes in the policies, rules, and laws that impact people with disabilities, and to remove the barriers that prevent or impede them from leading full, productive lives in the community.
-Systems advocacy typically addresses the establishment, support, improvement, or expansion of (1) programs that provide services or benefits to persons with disabilities, and (2) the legal rights, protections, and entitlements of persons with disabilities; and may involve opposition to efforts to weaken, reduce or eliminate existing services or rights.

-Systems advocacy may also include efforts to support self-determination, autonomy, independence and to improve or protect the quality of life for persons with disabilities.
-Systems advocacy efforts are carried out on behalf of individuals with disabilities, although service providers and others may benefit from such efforts.

-The essence of systems advocacy is that it is intended to benefit a number of individuals with disabilities rather than one or a few individuals or their families at a time.
-Because of its potential to impact the lives of a significant number of persons with disabilities, and because it is a core function, systems advocacy work should be a significant component of each P&A agency’s activities.
+Systemic/Impact Advocacy is action by the P&As that promotes change in policies, rules, and laws that affect people with disabilities.
+The essence of systemic/impact advocacy is its focus on activities intended to address issues and barriers that benefit a number of individuals with disabilities, rather than one or few individuals.
+P&As engage in advocacy activities that have the potential to advance reforms for large numbers of people with disabilities in areas critical to achieving social justice.
+Due to its potential to improve the lives of significant numbers of people with disabilities, and because it is a core function, systemic/impact advocacy work should be a substantial component of each P&A’s activities.

-Systems advocacy strategies include impact litigation (including but not limited to class action); filing amicus briefs in litigation brought by other parties; affecting state or federal legislative action; affecting state or federal agency regulatory action; policy analysis and recommendations; direct negotiation with agencies, service providers, employers or others; participation in advisory committees, task forces, etc.; media/publicity efforts; collaboration with other groups in pursuit of common goals; and other appropriate remedies on behalf of groups or large numbers of persons with disabilities.
+To address the intersectional nature of discrimination that many people with disabilities encounter, P&As should focus their systemic/impact advocacy efforts on multiply marginalized individuals with disabilities, to achieve justice for people who have been most harmed by exclusion and discrimination.

+Systemic/impact advocacy typically addresses the establishment, support, improvement, or expansion of:

+programs that provide services or benefits to people with disabilities, and

+the legal rights, protections, and entitlements of people with disabilities.

+Systemic/impact advocacy includes opposing efforts to prevent, weaken, reduce or eliminate existing services or rights; supporting self-determination; and improving or protecting quality of life.
+The goal of systemic/impact advocacy is removing barriers that prevent or impede people with disabilities from leading fulfilling lives of their own interest, culture and choosing in the community, or that deny them equal access to services and rights, including when they are incarcerated or institutionalized.

+Systemic/impact advocacy challenges systems and structures, and is integral to the work of the P&As.
+It is essential to leveraging our finite resources, securing the broadest possible impact, and achieving advancements in law or policy to benefit large numbers of people with disabilities.
+Systemic/impact advocacy should be pursued utilizing the full spectrum of available P&A strategies, including individual advocacy undertaken with an eye toward a systemic impact.

+Systemic/impact advocacy comprises a number of effective strategies, including: systemic/impact litigation, policy advocacy and education, investigations, amicus activity, coalition work, community lawyering, communications advocacy, outreach and training.

-The program has the capacity and authority to pursue the full range of systems advocacy strategies on behalf of the program's clients and/or potential clients, except as specifically limited by applicable law.
+The P&A has the capacity and authority to pursue the full range of systemic/ impact advocacy strategies on behalf of its clients and/or potential clients.

-The program complies with applicable state and federal rules, but imposes no organizational barriers on itself that would prohibit the program from engaging in systems advocacy strategies activities that are allowable under the P&A authorizing statutes.
+The P&A complies with applicable state and federal rules, but imposes no organizational barriers on itself that would prohibit it from engaging in systemic/ impact advocacy strategies that are allowable under the P&A authorizing statutes.

-The program is not expected or required to engage in every potential systems advocacy strategy every year, but should be consistently engaged in key strategies and have the capacity to pursue other strategies as needed.
+The P&A is not expected or required to engage in every potential systemic/ impact advocacy strategy every year, but should not be solely engaged in individual advocacy that does not have a systemic/impact goal.

-The program annually adopts goals and objectives for systemic change that are consistent with its overall annual goals and objectives.
+The P&A annually identifies goals and objectives for systemic/impact change in its overall annual goals and objectives.

-Systems advocacy goals and objectives are selected based on the program's knowledge and experience in representing individual clients, the program’s expertise or awareness of systems issues needing to be addressed, and public input received as part of the priority-setting process.
+Systemic/impact advocacy goals and objectives are selected based on the P&A's knowledge and experience in representing individual clients, its expertise or awareness of systemic issues needing to be addressed, and public input received as part of the priority-setting process.

-The program has a process whereby a newly identified systemic issue that is not part of the program’s annual goals and objectives may be considered for action.
+The P&A has a process whereby a newly identified systemic/impact issue that is not part of the program’s annual goals and objectives may be considered for action.

-The systemic goals and objectives, and the strategies adopted to implement or achieve them, are consistent with the program's mission, values and principles.
+The systemic/impact goals and objectives, and the strategies adopted to implement or achieve them, are consistent with the P&A's mission, values and principles.